callstats-io/webrtc-demoapp/library/README.md

   * ```call(room)``` - initiate the call to a room (room from UI) (room is also conferenceId for cs.js).
                        All users in a room communicate with each other.
   * ```hangup()``` - leave the call
+  * ```toggleMediaStates(isMuteOrPaused, isAudio)``` - Toggle audio,video states.Is muted or paused defines the
+                       States of media stream states, and isAudio defines where it is an audio, or video stream
   * ```sendChannelMessageAll(label, message)``` - send a message to all users in the room (over one of the datachannel labels given during object creation)
   * ```generateToken(userId, callback)``` - for JWT authentication